gexijin/sge/content/post/2018-07-02-blogdown-notes.md

  ![image](/img/postEC2/image025.png)
 ```
 For R markdown files, the current folder has to be blog/content/post.
 For complex calculations, such as the iDEP R Markdown, try the markdown separately, then import to Blogdown.

+Microsoft Word documents can be saved as html, which can then be converted to Markdown format.